rng-guy/NFSMWBartender/README.txt

  • "[Heavy3:Unblocking]"    in "Strategies.ini": You define very short unblock delays.

 TO CONFIGURE "NFSMW LimitAdjuster" for optimal compatibility with Bartender:
+ 1) • place "NFSMWLimitAdjuster.asi" / ".ini" into the same folder as "speed.exe" (NOT "scripts");
- 1) • under "[Options]" in "NFSMWLimitAdjuster.ini", disable every cop-related feature;
+ 2) • under "[Options]" in "NFSMWLimitAdjuster.ini", disable every cop-related feature;
- 2) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "TrafficCars"      to  50 (or higher);
+ 3) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "TrafficCars"      to  50 (or higher);
- 3) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "PursuitCops"      to 255; and
+ 4) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "PursuitCops"      to 255; and
- 4) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "Vehicles_SoftCap" to 255.
+ 5) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "Vehicles_SoftCap" to 255.